 Three ingredients, one bowl, and zero patience required—these 3-Ingredient Oatmeal Cookies are stupid easy to make.
-No butter, no eggs, no flour—just tahini, honey, and oats.
-If you’re thinking, “That’s it?
-That’s all it takes to make an oatmeal cookie?!”
-Yep, that’s it.
-They’re naturally sweetened, nut-free, and come together faster than it takes your kids to find a new way to destroy the living room.
+No butter, no eggs, no banana, no flour—just tahini, honey, and oats are all you need to make a quick oatmeal cookie.
+And they’re naturally sweetened, nut-free, and come together faster than it takes my kids to find a new way to destroy the living room (I wish that takes them 30 seconds 🫠).

 My 3 Ingredient Oatmeal Cookie Recipe At A Glance